PUG HEALTH PROBLEMS

 For more info on the above, we recommend our Pug Health Care Manual that addresses several pug health problems.

-Pug Health Care ManualOur 72-page Manual is full of essential, hard-to-find pug information on health problems, including pug eye problems, pug itch/allergy and other pug health issues!
+Pug Health Care ManualOur 72-page Manual is full of essential, hard-to-find information on pug health problems, including pug eye problems, pug itch/allergy and other pug health issues!
 PUGS ARE SPECIAL and we will pass on much of the important health problems and knowledge we have accumulated from years of rescuing, fostering, and placing over 130 pugs in California.
 Even people who have had pugs for years will learn a LOT about pug health issues.
 The Pug Health Care Manual, Vol. 1 is a no-nonsense, tell it like it is Pug Owner's Manual addressing essential health problems, aspects of proper care, maintenance, and pug life span--amongst other pug health issues.
 It is to the point with no filler or fluff.
 It is not filled up with generalized information found in most dog-care books.
 It is also not a primer on pugs from A-Z or it would be 300 pages and cost a lot more!
-No, the cost of this Manual is less than a typicall vet visit, but you will probably learn much more about pugs with our highly specialized information on the following pug health issues (usually overlooked in general dog health books) :
+No, the cost of this Manual is less than a typicall vet visit, but you will probably learn much more about pugs with our highly specialized information on the following pug health problems (usually overlooked in general dog health books) :

 1. Does Your Pug Itch?
 What to do about it for instant relief, and what to do for the long haul.
 Diet has a lot to do with it--find out what foods most pugs are allergic to, and what they can eat to strengthen their immune system, resulting in soft and shiny coats, increased energy, and from our experience, increased longevity.

 2. Why Do Pugs Rub Their Eyes?
-This is the most common problem reported.
+This is the most common pug health problem reported.
 If left neglected, many pugs go blind, or at best, near-blind from this condition.
 It doesn't need to happen to yours.
 Includes a Do-It-Yourself Test for the most common eye disease that many vets overlook.
 (Note: pugs who lick their feet are almost ALWAYS also rubbing their eyes - watch them carefully.
 This eye info is a MUST!)

 3. What Does it Mean if I Find a Lump on My Pug?
 First it has to be determined if it's malignant.
 Second, if so, what are your options?
 Is cancer necessarily a death-sentence?
 Includes alternative treatment options that work, too.